chiliproject/cookbook/README.md

 ## Instance attributes

 * `base_uri` - A URI which specifies how the instance can be reached later.
 You can specify the primary protocol (`http` or `https`), the port, hostname and path here.
-Note that multiple sub-paths are not supported right now.
+Note that nested sub-paths are not supported right now.
 * `repository` - The repository URL to retrieve ChiliProject from, by default `https://github.com/chiliproject/chiliproject.git`
 * `revision` - The revision to install.
 Can be either a SHA hash, a branch name or a tag.
 By default we use the `stable` branch.
 * `database` - Merged with the node attributes.
 See the description of the node database attributes for details.